prototypejs/prototypejs.github.com/contribute.markdown

       return this[0];
     },

 Just for the fun of it, change the return line to return a string (like "foo" or "hello!") and save the file.
-Build the `prototype.js` file again by issuing the `rake dist` command.
-Then open `test/unit/array.html` in a browser.
+Then run…

+    rake test TESTS=array BROWSERS=chrome

+…to run _just_ the array test file in just a single browser (Chrome in this case, but you could specify `ie` or `firefox` or `safari` instead).
 A single test with a couple of assertions [should turn red](/assets/2007/1/15/array-fail.png).
 Congratulations, you have just broken Prototype! ;)

-From here you're on your own. **Make changes to source files in `src/`, add your methods, go crazy.** When you're done, create a new ticket on Lighthouse.
-Don't tell us which lines to change and don't paste changed source; you should *attach* a patch (sometimes called "a diff file") to your ticket.
-If you're using Git, you can create a patch like this:
+From here you're on your own. **Make changes to source files in `src/`, add your methods, go crazy.** When you're done, create a pull request on GitHub.

-    # first be sure to commit your changes locally
-    git commit -a -m "fixed a bug regarding the DOM"

-    # make the patch file(s)
-    git format-patch origin

-This will make one patch file (prefixed with numbers) for each commit that you did locally.
-That's fine.
-Upload the files to your ticket.
-(If you're not using Git, there are other ways to generate diffs.
-They vary depending on your platform.
-Google is your friend.)

-**Alternatively to all this,** if you are a GitHub user as well, you can fork our project, push your changes there and send Sam (`sstephenson`) a [pull request](http://github.com/guides/pull-requests) via the GitHub interface.

 Some coding guidelines: